 Oh, wait, those sweeties aren't for sale!
 They sure are cute though, eh?

+Back to the prizes, once again!
 Day 5 Prize: Super Cute Pair of Candles(with a touch of bling!)

 These candle are lightly scented.
 I can't really tell the scent.
 Strawberrish, maybe.
 I don't like scented stuff much, but these are just the right amount of scent!
 They would make a great Christmas gift for a lucky winner!